codesquad-nl/library-kata/README.md

 ## Tips
 * Try to keep the solution simple;
 * Try to implement the system incrementally
-* We value clean code
+* We value clean code and test driven development

 ## Kata base setups
 * Java 17  with Maven base: https://github.com/codesquad-nl/kata-java-17